-- Business Strategy Review.
+- Business and IT Alignment.
 We begin with a review of the mission, vision, goals, and strategy of the business, so that we can derive the implications for IT–what IT needs to be and do in order to support the business strategy and deliver business value.
 Conversely, what capabilities can IT implement that can form the basis for new business models?

-- Current State Analysis.
+- IT Current State Analysis.
 Here we conduct an assessment of the current IT environment, including the organization’s data centers, networks, equipment, documentation, and use of cloud computing.
 We also assess the health of the current IT applications portfolio, with a combination of online user surveys and in-person interviews, ranking each major business system in terms of its importance to the organization, its actual management value, and its technical quality.
 This gives us an early indication concerning which systems are the highest priority candidates for nurturing, replacement, or upgrading.
-Using metrics provided by our sister IT research firm, Computer Economics, we also benchmark IT spending and staffing levels, the adoption level for new technologies, the use of outsourcing and outside IT service providers, and the state of IT management best practices.
+Using metrics provided by our sister IT research firm, Computer Economics, we also benchmark IT spending and staffing levels, the use of outsourcing and outside IT service providers, and the state of IT management best practices.
 We also look at what new IT initiatives are already planned for the future.

-- Future State Vision.
+- IT Future State Vision.
 This is the visioning stage of IT strategy, envisioning a future state where IT systems, technology, people, and processes are fully aligned with the business strategy.
 This stage can also include “art of the possible” workshops, where our IT strategy consultants explore what new and innovative technologies have most relevance to your business, and which you should consider for adoption.
 After painting this picture, we then compare it to the current state and conduct a gap analysis.

 - IT Strategy Roadmap.
 This is the formulation stage, where we define the individual initiatives of the IT roadmap and weave them into a strategic narrative: a story of where you are going and how you’ll get there.
-The final deliverable is a strategic IT road map for the enterprise that defines the desired future state and the priorities for implementation.
-It also includes summary descriptions, budgetary estimates, and the business case for each of the major initiatives of the IT roadmap.
+The final deliverable is a strategic IT road map for the enterprise that defines the desired future state, the major initiatives, and the priorities for implementation.
+It also includes summary descriptions and budgetary estimates for each of the major initiatives of the IT roadmap.
 Strategic initiatives can include new business application systems and IT capabilities, upgrades, IT infrastructure improvements, IT organizational changes or restructuring, IT process improvements, IT governance structures, and risk management programs.

 Scope of an IT Strategy